IGassmann/personal-website/README.md

 ## Designs

-The website and its design sytem have been designed on [Figma](http://figma.com/) and published on [Zeplin](https://zeplin.io/) for development handoff.
+The website and its design system have been designed on [Figma](http://figma.com/) and published on [Zeplin](https://zeplin.io/) for development handoff.

 - [Design System](https://www.figma.com/file/dBF5UcvvdzhuzEd4ZYTgux/?node-id=65%3A0)
 - Mockups